rcasachi/studies-laravel-tenancy/readme.md

 -  Create a database user that has privileges to CREATE DATABASE:
 ```
-CREATE DATABASE IF NOT EXISTS studies_laravel_tenancy;
+CREATE DATABASE IF NOT EXISTS studies_tenancy;
 CREATE USER IF NOT EXISTS studies_tenancy@localhost IDENTIFIED BY 'tenancy_123';
 GRANT ALL PRIVILEGES ON *.* TO studies_tenancy@localhost WITH GRANT OPTION;
 ```